-Additionally, soft-tissue injuries, from a biological standpoint, tend to impact men and women equally, with no particular gender disparities.
-You may see more news stories about injuries among men, due to most professional athletes being men.
-But, among the general public, women and men both receive ligament, tendon, and/or muscle injuries at about equal rates.
+Additionally, from a biological standpoint, soft-tissue injuries tend to impact men and women equally, with no particular gender disparities.
+You may see more news stories about injuries among men due to most professional athletes being men.
+But, among the general public, women, and men both receive ligament, tendon, and/or muscle injuries at about equal rates.

-Typical Ligament, Tendon, and Muscle Injuries
+Typical Ligament, Tendon, And Muscle Injuries

-Ligament, tendon, and muscle injuries all occur in similar ways or types, but generally have different names, causes, and outcomes for patients.
+Ligament, tendon, and muscle injuries occur in similar ways or types, but generally have different names, causes, and outcomes for patients.
 Overstretching, tearing, rupture, or bruising are the most typical physical injuries that can occur.

-- Ligaments that become overstretched or torn are technically “sprained”.
+- Ligaments that become overstretched or torn are technically “sprained.”
 They can be called tears and by other names, because that is accurate, but medically, they are known as sprains.
-These are common in the ankle, knee, and wrist especially, typically as the result of falls or sudden, awkward movements.
+These are common in the ankle, knee, and wrist, especially, typically as the result of falls or sudden, awkward movements.